Innovative Learning at

 It was inevitable that I started my own piano studio.

 And so it began - my journey into a way of teaching that was enhanced by my beliefs and my own prior and current life experiences.
 I believe that once one makes a decision, the next decision is impacted and the next and so on.
 If these choices are somehow beneficial to the individual, all the consequences of these choices enhance and merge together creating growth in that individual.

-As an occupational therapist, 12 years working in rehabilitation of post-acute injuries allowed me to not only adapt environments and tasks but to naturally individualize learning styles.
+As an occupational therapist, 12 years working in rehabilitation of adults with post-acute conditions allowed me to not only adapt environments and tasks but to naturally individualize learning styles.
 The Simply Music Program allows the use of all the aspects of music and all the skills and sub-skills that comes with learning to generate music with the piano.
 I found myself naturally merging my occupational therapy knowledge and skills to engage in different developmental levels.
 This is especially complicated in today's world where neurological challenges are becoming the norm over the whole life spectrum.

 A practice that allows the use of a musical instrument as the primary modality to address the foundations of one's needs is simply fun.
 For those who come simply because they want to learn how to play the piano, find so much more of their being manifests during the experience.
 The reason may be because the success of making music through an instrument comes to life from one's core.
 Success in learning anything comes from one's core.
 That can be easy or that can be challenging.
 When it's challenging, it's hard.
 When it's carefully taught in a positive and dynamic way addressing the underlying foundational areas in the correct sequence and combinations, then only then can true learning take root.